mateusgamba/libTotalVoice/README.md

 # libTotalVoice
-Api for communication with totalvoice SMS service.
+Library for communication with totalvoice SMS service.

 ## Example